ssHUKLaa/EncryptedMessages/README.md

 # MsgMe

-## This was created as a showcase for HackTheHill 2023, our devpost (with all available background info) is available at:
+## This was created as a showcase for HackTheHill 2023, our devpost is available at:
 > ## https://devpost.com/software/msgme

 #### Table of Contents